-The first and the foremost concern you will have when arriving in London is renting an apartment.
+The first and foremost concern you will have when arriving in London is renting an apartment.
 As one of the world’s greatest cities in the world, normally rental prices are higher than in areas around.
 The rental price gap between downtown and peripheral areas in London is not that large as it’s common in other world’s biggest cities.

 Average Cost of Rent in London

 If you’re looking for a larger apartment, then the rent may easily go over £3,000.
-For example, renting a three-bedroom apartment located in the city center, will cost you on average £3,094.06.
-If you do a closer research while you’re there you can find such an apartment whose monthly rent changes between £2,200 and £4,500.
-Outside the center, you can find such an apartment with a price ranging from £1,500 to £2,700 (£2,035.33 on average.)
-In these cases is always good to find someone with whom you can share the apartment and consequently you will pay less for the rent.
-This is what most international students in London do.
+For example, renting a three-bedroom apartment located in the city center, will cost you on average £3,141.
+If you do a closer research while you’re there you can find such an apartment with a monthly rent between £2,250 and £5,000.
+Outside the center, you can find such an apartment with a price ranging from £1,700 to £2,800 (£2,055 on average.)

 Renting an apartment carries additional responsibilities like taking care of utilities’ bills.
-On average for an apartment which covers an area of 85m2, you will have to pay £145.41 each month for electricity, heating, cooling, water and garbage altogether.
+On average for an apartment which covers an area of 85m2, you will have to pay £170 each month for electricity, heating, cooling, water and garbage altogether.
 Whereas, for a 45m2 apartment on average you will have to pay £120.
+In these cases it is always good to find someone with whom you can share the apartment and consequently you will pay less for the rent.
+This is what most international students in London do.

 Average Food Cost per Month in London